lmath56/S3P/local/3_hf_phi/readme.md

 > [!NOTE]
 > Not all models are compatible, so changes to prerequisites, drivers, or the entrypoint.py file may be needed.

+## Progression

+This works; however the image is quite large; aroud 8GB.
+The next attempt aims to reduce this size.